cloud-ark/kubeplus/Guidelines.md

 # Kubernetes Operator Guidelines to enable Multi-Operator Platform Stacks (Platform-as-Code)

-Kubernetes Operators extend Kubernetes API to manage third-party softwares to run on Kubernetes.
+Kubernetes Operators extend Kubernetes API to run third-party softwares on Kubernetes.
 Various Operators are being built today for variety of softwares such as MySQL, Postgres, Airflow, Redis, MongoDB, Kafka, Prometheus, Logstash, Moodle, Wordpress, Odoo, etc.
 We are seeing a new trend where Custom Resources introduced by different Operators are used to create custom application [platforms as Code](https://cloudark.io/platform-as-code).
 Such platforms are Kubernetes-native, they don't have any platform vendor lock-in, and they can be created/re-created on any Kubernetes cluster.

 Towards building such platforms various Operators and their Custom Resources need to provide a consistent usage experience.
-We present below guidelines that ensures such an experience to end users (Cluster Administrators and Application Developers).
+We present below guidelines that ensure such an experience to end users (Cluster Administrators and Application Developers).
 Operators that are developed following these guidelines provide ease of installation, management, and discovery to end users who are creating application platforms leveraging them.

 Check out [this post](https://medium.com/@cloudark/analysis-of-open-source-kubernetes-operators-f6be898f2340) about our analysis of more than 100 open source Operators for their conformance to some of these guidelines.